-It is a sad fact of life is that men tend not to live as long as women, and as a result, many countries have significantly more women than men above the age of 65.
-According to this Huffington Post article on dating after 50, the ratio of men to women shifts considerably as the years go by:
+It is a sad fact of life that men tend not to live as long as women, and as a result, many countries have significantly more women than men above the age of 65.

 Many women have been hurt or disappointed by relationships in their lives and are a little afraid to actively participate in looking for love.
 However, if you really want to find someone special, you have to make an effort – you really have to want to find a quality relationship!

 Check out this interview I did for the Sixty and Me Show with dating coach Lisa Copeland.
 We discuss what is different about dating after 60 and how men and women our age often want different things from life, having different emotional needs and in many ways speaking a “different language.”